 About the Speaker

-Kathleen is the co-author of Developing Growth Mindsets in the Inspiring Classroom (Inspiring Learners Press, 2011) and the following books published by Corwin Press: Inspiring Secondary Learners (2007), Inspiring Elementary Learners (2008), Differentiating in the Real Classroom (2009) and Winning Strategies for Test Taking.
+Kathleen is the co-author of Developing Growth Mindsets in the Inspiring Classroom (Inspiring Learners Press, 2011) and the following books published by Corwin Press: Inspiring Secondary Learners (2007); Inspiring Elementary Learners (2008); Differentiating in the Real Classroom (2009); and Winning Strategies for Test Taking.
 Kathleen is featured in the video, Differentiating Instruction in the Intermediate Grades, Bureau of Education and Research (2008).
-Kathleen has spent more than 24 years providing transformative professional development for schools and districts around the world on various educational and motivational topics.

 Frequently Asked Questions